tyreer/learning-notes/Egghead.io_real-world-react-native-animations.md

 ```

 + The single animated value, `scale: new Animated.Value(1)`, is driving four animations
-+ The `inputRange` makes sense for _scale_, and is simply interpolated for all the other values it needs to drive
++ The `inputRange` of 1–0.9 is directly applicable to the animated _scale_ value, and is simply interpolated for all the other values it needs to drive
+  > "We'll ... rely heavily on interpolate to coordinate the sliding of the card, and scaling image animations."

 ```js